mhdihso/scan_sheet_lib/README.md

 This library is for scanning four-option questions

+It still returns the QR code of the desired photo

-Usage
+# Usage
 from noyan_opencv.main import Scan

 answers = Scan.scan('img_9.png')

-It still returns the QR code of the desired photo

-DEVELOPE BY NOYAN DEVELOPERS
+# DEVELOPE BY NOYAN DEVELOPERS